apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Propaganda war: Israel, Hamas battle over final images of Yahya Sinwar**
+**Latest update from the National Hurricane Center on Tropical Storm Oscar for Monday, Oct 21**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/10/20/yahya-sinwar-gaza-hamas-isarel-drone/).
+You can read more about it [here](https://www.miamiherald.com/news/weather/hurricane/article294282879.html).

 ## Requirements
 - Python 3.8